 A STA transmitting an Ack frame or a BlockAck frame in response to a frame sent using the DMG SC modulation class or DMG OFDM modulation class shall use an MCS from the mandatory MCS set of the DMG SC modulation class as long as (a) the selected MCS has a Data Rate that does not exceed the Data Rate of the frame that elicited the response, and (b) no other MCS satisfying condition (a) results in a shorter frame transmission time.

-.
+An EDMG STA transmitting an Ack frame or a BlockAck frame in response to a frame sent using the DMG SC modulation class, EDMG SC modulation class or EDMG OFDM modulation class shall:

+apply to the DMG STA rules when an ACK or BA sent in DMG PPDU (channel width 2.16 GHz)

+use MCS1 when an ACK or BA frame sent in a non-EDMG duplicate PPDU (channel width 4.32 GHz or wider)

+use an MCS from the mandatory MCS set of the DMG SC modulation class when an ACK or BA is sent in a EDMG PPDU as long as (a) the selected MCS has a Data Rate that does not exceed the Data Rate of the frame that elicited the response, and (b) no other MCS satisfying condition (a) results in a shorter frame transmission time.

+Rules for Channel Width selection of Control frames for EDMG STA are presented in 10.7.7.6 Channel Width selection for Control frames transmitted by EDMG STAs.

 NOTE—A control response frame is a Control frame that is transmitted within an MPDU as a response to a reception SIFS after the PPDU containing the frame that elicits the response, e.g., a DMG CTS frame in response to an RTS frame reception, an Ack frame in response to a Data frame reception, a BlockAck frame in response to a BlockAckReq frame reception.
 In some situations, the transmission of some of these Control frames is not a control response transmission, such as when a DMG CTS frame is used to initiate a TXOP.